nabenabe0928/coding_rules/README.md

 This commit message should follow the project rule.

 ```
+# If the changes are small
 $ git commit -m “<commit message>”
+# Otherwise, add the body
+$ git commit
 ```
+Note that commit message with the body works when you setup the git commit template described in 2.2.

 ## 1-5.
 Check the update on the remote repository and apply the changes to the local repository
 Before pushing, fetch the latest version.